Baton Haxhiu: 1999 threats

 That year, Haxhiu won the CPJ International Press Freedom Awards, which recognises journalists who show courage in defending press freedom despite facing attacks, threats, or imprisonment.

 Later journalism

 Haxhiu later became the editor of the Gazeta Express.
 In July 2008, during the war crimes trial of Ramush Haradinaj, the International Criminal Tribunal for the former Yugoslavia found Haxhiu guilty of contempt of court for revealing the name of a protected witness in a newspaper article, and fined him US$10,000.
 Haxhiu appealed the verdict in September, but judges ruled that he had appealed outside the permitted window.

+Upon the founding of Klan Kosova, he was appointed as General Director and hosted the debate programs Zona B and Zona e Debatit.
+He left the network in 2020.
+He is currently the head of Albanian Post, and makes appearances on Albanian-speaking television as a columnist.

 Personal life

 Haxhiu has a wife and two sons.